-The Petitioner also has to file one of the three Petition of Dissolution of Marriage forms that applies in each of these situation of the couple: (a) with dependent or minor children, (b) with property but no dependent of minor children or (c) with no property or dependent children or property.
+The Petitioner also has to file one of the three Petition of Dissolution of Marriage forms that applies in each of these situation of the couple: (1) with dependent or minor children, (2) with property but no dependent of minor children or (3) with no property or dependent children.
 In addition, if the couple is caring for minor children the Petitioner also files the form Uniform Child Custody Jurisdiction and Enforcement Act to provide information about the children.
 And if there is child support involved you must complete the Child Support Guidelines Worksheet.

-After all these forms are filed, in certain counties like Orange County, the Petitioner schedules a brief court hearing for the final judgment.
+After all these documents are filed, in some counties, such as Orange County, the Petitioner schedules a brief court hearing for the final judgment.
 In this hearing, the judge simply reviews the submitted forms to see if they meet the legal requirements and establishes that the Petitioner has resided in Florida for at least six months.

 How We Can Help

-At the consultation I will ask you to present what you expect to accomplish in an uncontested divorce, the outline a plan to accomplish it I will also quote you my attorney retainer fee, a flat rate for the total amount, not an hourly rate whose total is unpredictable.
+At the consultation I will ask you to present what you expect to accomplish in your case, then outline a plan to accomplish it.
+I will also quote you our attorney fee, which is a flat rate for the total amount, not an hourly rate whose total is unpredictable.